joseb061/Master-projects/Optimisation/GA/Readme.md

 In this work we have tested the hypothesis that Andouine’s migration occurs with social copying using a genetic algorithm.
-The genetic algorithm has been designed for the minimisation of the fitness value defined in the first section and has given us a minimum result of 1.8M.
+The genetic algorithm has been designed for the minimisation of the fitness value defined in the first section of the report and has given us a minimum result of 1.8M.

 ![](Plots/years_fitnes.png)
 ## Content